Meet local and dedicated women who make a difference through the power of collective giving

 Hilton Head Island, SC 29925.
 Or, it can be scanned and emailed to Lisa Hodge at email@example.com.

-Here is a sampling of newsletters from our most recent fiscal year:
+Here is a sampling of our most recent WIP newsletters:

 For ease and convenience, you may make your gift/charitable contribution online via credit card.
 To donate to Women in Philanthropy, click here.